Mississippi lawmakers approve bill to create a state lottery

 Supporters said it would take about a year to get a lottery up and running.

-The bill was opposed by politically powerful Baptist and Pentecostal groups and some people who said it is a regressive tax on the poor.
-The state's influential casino lobby did not oppose a lottery but fought some lawmakers' efforts to allow video lottery terminals in places like truck stops.
+The bill was opposed by politically powerful Baptist and Pentecostal groups and some people who called it a regressive tax on poor people in one of the poorest states in the U.S. The state's influential casino lobby did not oppose a lottery but fought some lawmakers' ultimately unsuccessful efforts to allow video lottery terminals in places like truck stops.

-Bryant pointed out that three of the four states bordering Mississippi have a lottery, and Mississippi residents are driving to Louisiana, Arkansas and Tennessee to buy millions of dollars of tickets each year.
+Bryant pointed out that three of the four states bordering Mississippi have a lottery, and Mississippi residents drive to Louisiana, Arkansas and Tennessee to buy millions of dollars of tickets each year.

 Tuesday was the fourth day of a special session that Bryant called, asking lawmakers to put millions more dollars into highways and bridges.
-More than 400 city and county bridges in the state are closed because they are in bad repair.
-The Mississippi Department of Transportation says it needs at least $400 million more per year just to keep state highways from deteriorating.
+More than 400 of Mississippi's city and county bridges are closed because they are in bad repair.
+The state Department of Transportation says it needs at least $400 million more per year just to keep state highways from deteriorating.

 Supporters of a lottery estimate it could generate about $40 million for the state in the first year and $80 million in subsequent years.